MicrosoftDocs/data-integration/data-integration/vnet/troubleshoot-data-gateway.md

    >[!Note]
    >The troubleshooting panel automatically triggers a status check.
 If the status fails, then the troubleshooting button is disabled because the gateway isn't connected.
 Refreshing the status will clear the troubleshooting result state.

-4. If the status check succeeded, you can see your ethernet adapter information, including the DNS servers, IPv4 address, subnet mask, and the default gateway.
+4. If the status check succeeded, you can view your ethernet adapter information, including the DNS servers, IPv4 address, subnet mask, and the default gateway.

    ![Image of the Troubleshoot network panel after the status check succeeded, with IP values displayed for DN servers, IPv4 address, Subnet mask, and Default gateway.](media/troubleshoot-data-gateway/status-check-succeeded.png)